boxwise/boxtribute/docs/adr/adr_backend_etl_and_hosting_for_StatViz.md

 - probably each query needs a cache

+### B.3 Pure SQL queries

+SQL alone is a very powerful to extract and transform data, especially with appropriate indexing of tables.
+The largest tables by far are the history table (1.5M rows) and the stock table (100k rows) which is considered fairly small for any production database.

+**Pros**:

+- queries can be integrated in pure SQL (previously tested via SQL IDE or similar)

+**Cons**:

+- advanced SQL knowledge required
+- query performance might deteriorate by time (increasing data size)

 ## Decisions

 1. **[DONE] Data Format - Incorporation of User Filters**: We will integrate User Filters as dimensions in the returned data.